Smiley Piercing Guide With Beautiful Images

 Stick your tongue over the top of your front teeth, right between your gums and your lip.
 That’s where a smiley piercing goes.
 With your tongue, you can feel a thin strip of skin that links your gums to your lip.
 That’s called the frenulum and that’s the spot that is pierced in a smiley piercing.

 Because it’s in a spot that stays hidden most of the time, the only time people will see your smiley piercing is when you smile at them.
 That’s how the piercing got its name.

 Before committing to doing a smiley piercing, your piercer will take a look at your frenulum first.
 Some people who want this piercing won’t be able to have it done because their frenulum may be too thin.
 If the frenulum isn’t strong enough to hold the jewelry, your piercer won’t do it.

 If you are one of the people who has a weak frenulum, it may be disappointing to learn you won’t be able to get a smiley piercing.
 It’s fine if you want to consider getting a second opinion from another piercer.

-But you should avoid looking for a piercer who will do the procedure regardless of whether it’s right for you.
+Although, you should avoid looking for a piercer who will do the procedure regardless of whether it’s right for you.
 It’s easy to find those types of piercers, but if two reputable piercers tell you this type of piercing won’t work for you, you should listen.
-They are the experts.
-And they’re telling you your outcome won’t be great with this piercing.
+They are the experts and they’re telling you your outcome won’t be great with this piercing.

 If you go ahead with the smiley piercing at this point, you may end up regretting it.
 If your frenulum isn’t strong enough, it may end up tearing.